zhousarah/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 | MicrosoftWindowsServer  | WindowsServer | 2022-datacenter-azure-edition-hotpatch-smalldisk |

 > [!IMPORTANT]
-> Support for the following **Windows Server 2025** images is currently being rolled out.
-Regions where support doesn't exist yet may return a HTTP 400 client error indicating an unsupported status in the interim.
-You may successfully use one of the regions with support like UK South, East Asia or West Central US instead.
-This advisory will be removed when support is available everywhere.
+> Not all regions currently support **Windows Server 2025** images.
+Regions where support doesn't exist yet may return a HTTP 400 client error, indicating an unsupported status.
+Instead, use another region that does provide support, such as, UK South, East Asia, or West Central US.

 | Publisher               | OS Offer      |  Sku               |
 |-------------------------|---------------|--------------------|